keithmorris/node-dotenv-extended/README.md

 ### `.env`

 The environment specific file (not committed to source control).
 This file will have sensitive information such as usernames, passwords, api keys, etc. These would be specific to each environment and should not be committed to source control.
 The format is a series of key-value pairs.
-Any line starting with `#` or `;` are commented out and ignored
+Any line starting with `#` or `;` are commented out and ignored.

 ```
 # .env file